GaranczDorottya/test-automation-masterwork-eng/README.md

 * Data extracting
 * Logout

-All the automated tests were based on the above linked manual test documentation.
-The tests were designed to be run in order, one after another.
-This is particularly true in the following cases because they all cover part of the same feature.

-* #TC08_DATA_INPUT_01
-* #TC12_DATA_MODIFICATION
-* #TC13_DELETING_DATA

-With the following test cases, use different input data every time you repeat them.

-* #TC02_REGISTRATION_02

 ***
 ## Method of running
 To run the automated tests, you will need IntelliJ IDEA with JAVA SE 15, one of the above-listed browsers and the blog_input_data.csv file for the parameterized tests.